Git-neto/desafio_inicial/README.md

 # desafio_inicial
-Primeito desafio do GIT no DIO
+Primeito desafio do GIT/GITHUB no DIO